Kirsten Adam - Postdoc

 Sunyoung Park - Psych Grad Student

 Sunyoung earned her B.A. in Psychology and M.S. in Cognitive Sciences at Yonsei University, where she worked with Dr. Do-Joon Yi, on the effects of familiarity on memory.
 She also worked as a lab manager in Dr. Won Mok Shim’s lab, studying various effects of feedback on visual perception and how they are reflected in the brain using fMRI.
 At UCSD, she is excited to continue her research on neural mechanisms underlying top-down influences, such as attention or expectation, on perception.
-In her spare time, she enjoys watching/analyzing horror movies, dancing, and exploring local breweries.
+In her spare time, she enjoys watching horror movies and weightlifting.

 Janna Wennberg - Psych Grad Student

-Janna is working in both the Serences and Stoermer labs.
+Janna is a third year PhD student in Psychology.
 She earned her B.A. in Mathematics from Carleton College, where she also did speech perception research with Dr. Julia Strand.
-Her eyes were opened to visual cognition (ha) while working with Dr. Shinsuke Shimojo at Caltech for a summer and with Dr. Klaus Oberauer during a semester abroad in Zurich, Switzerland.
+Her eyes were opened (ha) to visual cognition while working with Dr. Shinsuke Shimojo at Caltech for a summer and with Dr. Klaus Oberauer during a semester abroad in Zürich, Switzerland.
 She subsequently spent a summer working with Dr. Edward Awh and Dr. Edward Vogel at University of Chicago.
-Currently, Janna's research interests include multisensory perception, as well as the role of alpha band activity in selective attention and memory.
-She is also a statistics enthusiast.
-When she's not in the lab, Janna enjoys running, reading, and rock climbing, but she's also open to activities that don't start with "R."
+Janna is interested in how flexible neural codes support complex visual behaviors.
+She is also an open science enthusiast.
+When she's not in the lab, Janna enjoys running, reading novels, and cooking.

 Holly Kular - Psych Grad Student